OlaHulleberg/mcpc/README.md

 - Real-time updates from background processes
 - Asynchronous notifications when operations complete
 - Support for indefinitely running tasks with streaming updates
+- LLMs can react to events and take action (e.g., "Database migration finished, let me verify the tables" or "File arrived, I'll start processing it")

 For example, you might start a data processing task, continue discussing with the LLM about the expected results, receive progress updates throughout, and get notified when processing completes - all without interrupting the conversation flow.